creecros/Group_assign/README.md

 * Changing assigned group or any multiselect users will now trigger `EVENT_ASSIGNEE_CHANGE`
 * Duplicating Tasks will include assigned groups and other users.
   * Duplicating to another project or moving to another project will check permissions of assignees, and remove those without permission.
+* Task Reccurences will include group assigned and other assignees in the recurrence.

 # Future enhancments
 Find bugs or missing functionality, please report it.